wences-sanchez/Knowledge-Base/pages/Initialise a List to a Specific Length in Python (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How build a list with an initial value (hard-coded)? #card
+	- How build a list with an initial value (hard-coded)? #car
 		- list multiplication works.

 		  >>> [0] * 10